 All members of the campus community rely on electronic communications and data submission.
-Academic progress is available to candidates and to faculty advisors electronically.
+Measures of academic progress are available to candidates and to faculty advisors electronically.

-All admission/application forms for Educator Preparation are accessed and completed on line.
+All admission/application forms for Educator Preparation are accessed and completed online.
 Candidates are notified instantaneously when an application has been approved.

 The technology of TaskStream allows candidates to plan and develop instruction, to share resources, to receive feedback, and to showcase progress.
-Clinical practice is also evaluated using rubrics and evaluation tools available on TaskStream.
+Clinical practice is evaluated using rubrics and evaluation tools available through TaskStream.

-Real and relevant technology experiences are a part of most course experiences.
+Real and relevant technology experiences are part of most course experiences.
 A variety of representations are expected.
 The overall intent is that technology affects student learning in a positive manner.